modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-3.md

         </tr>
           <tr>
     <td>
-PhD dissertation in 1987: “Investigation of mechanisms of transport relaxation in metals by a helicon resonance method”.
+PhD dissertation in 1987: *Investigation of mechanisms of transport relaxation in metals by a helicon resonance method*.
         </td>
         <th>
 X